xavierjohn/ServiceLevelIndicators/README.md

 * CustomerResourceId - The customer resource id.
 * LocationId - The location id of where the service running. eg. Public cloud, West US 3 region.
 * Operation - The name of the operation.
 Defaults to `AttributeRouteInfo.Template` information like `GET Weatherforecast`.
+* activity.status.code - The activity status code tells if the operation succeeded or failed.
+[ActivityStatusCode](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.activitystatuscode?view=net-7.0).
-* http.response.status.code - The http status code.
+* http.response.status.code - The http status code is added when ServiceLevelIndicators.Asp package is used.
-* http.api.version - If [API Versioning](https://github.com/dotnet/aspnet-api-versioning) is used, the version of the API.
+* http.api.version - API Version is added when ServiceLevelIndicators.Asp.Versioning is used in conjuction with [API Versioning package](https://github.com/dotnet/aspnet-api-versioning).

 ## Usage